pw usermod tom -G ftpusers

-A. You need to use pw command.
-The pw utility is a command-line based editor for the system user and group files, allowing the superuser an easy to use and standardized way of adding, modifying and removing users and groups.
-First login as the root using su or sudo command.
+You need to use the pw command.
+The pw command line utility used for the system user and group files, allowing the superuser (root user) an easy to use and standardized way of adding, modifying and removing users and groups.
+First login as the root using either the su command or sudo command command:

-You would like to add existing user tom to secondary group called ftpusers.
-Type the command as follows:
+Say, you would like to add existing user tom to a secondary group called ftpusers.
+Type the command as follows to replaces tom user’s group membership:

 # pw usermod tom -G ftpusers